 Coleman Rocky Mountain 5 Plus is a well-equipped family tent with 3 rooms and a darkened sleeping cabin.
 It has an impressive 4,500 mm water column.
 It offers more than 11 m² of fully protected space.
 This model was awarded the Red Dot Design Award 2017.

 Comfort level is also not neglected for different heights people.
-1.95 m stand height in the living room is great for most people.
-In order to increase comfort, Coleman sometimes goes unusual ways – or have you ever stayed in a tent with a rear window in the sleeping cabin?
+1.95m stand height in the living room is great for most people.
+In order to increase comfort, Coleman Rocky Mountain 5 Plus has a rear window in the sleeping cabin.

 Read our in-depth review to find out more about the Coleman Rocky Mountain 5 Plus!